-Subsection Summary: Mood Disorders, Fibromyalgia, or Unexplained Fatigue
+Subsection Summary: Association of Mood Disorders, Fibromyalgia, or Unexplained Fatigue with Nutritional Deficiencies

-Evidence from multiple systematic reviews and meta-analyses of observational studies have indicated an association between deficiency of nutrients (vitamin B12, vitamin D, folate, magnesium, zinc) and different outcomes (depression, fibromyalgia).
+Evidence from multiple systematic reviews and meta-analyses of observational studies have indicated an association between deficiency of nutrients (vitamin $B{12}$ , vitamin D, folate, magnesium, zinc) and different outcomes (depression, fibromyalgia).
 There is no evidence whether screening for these nutrient deficiencies results in improved health outcomes compared with no screening.